tan-nandam/symposium-website/README.md

-# CVR College of Engineering TechFast Symposium Website
+# CVR College of Engineering TechFest Symposium Website

 This is the official website for the **TechFast Symposium** hosted by **CVR College of Engineering**.
 The website is built using **HTML, CSS, and JavaScript**, featuring a custom **bike animation on an SVG road that moves on scroll**, which adds a cool interactive effect.